AFg6K7h4fhy2/Genetic-Evolution-Tournament/.github/ISSUE_TEMPLATE/general_issue.md

 ---
 name: General Issue
 about: An issue template for the Genetic Evolution Tournament (GET) repository.
-title: '[GET_ISSUE]'
+title: ''
 labels: ["general-issue"]
 assignees: ''
 ---

-This template serves as rough scheme for the content of issues in the Genetic Evolution Tournament (GET) repository.
+DELETE_ONCE_ISSUE_IS_CREATED: This template serves as rough scheme for the content of issues in the Genetic Evolution Tournament (GET) repository.
 Strict adherence to this template is not necessary; rather, the template acts as a guideline.

-Standards of development have not yet been made, but please keep an eye out for them, given that they'll likely be created by June 2024.
+DELETE_ONCE_ISSUE_IS_CREATED: Standards of development have not yet been made, but please keep an eye out for them, given that they'll likely be created by June 2024.
+Not that everything below contained in `[ ]` ought to be replaced with your issue comments.

 ## Goal